werty1001/bemgo/README.md

 @favicons - favicons folder
 ```

-### Automatic connection of scripts and styles
+### Automatic insert of scripts and styles
-[The system of dependencies](#1111) eliminates the need to connect JS and CSS files to the page with your hands, now it is enough to specify a special comment and everything will be done automatically.
+[The system of dependencies](#block-dependencies) eliminates the need to connect JS and CSS files to the page with your hands, now it is enough to specify a special comment and everything will be done automatically.
 ```html
 <html>
   <head>